Apple adds a documentary series about extraordinary homes to its streaming lineup

 Variety notes that “Home” will be exec produced by Matt Tyrnauer and Corey Reeser of Altimeter Films, Matthew Weaver, Ian Orefice and Bruce Gersh from Time Inc. Productions, and Joe Poulin, CEO of Luxury Retreats.
 Tyrnauer will direct and Altimeter Films, Time Inc. Productions, and Media Weaver Entertainment will produce.

-Beyond that, little is known about the series itself – like which homes, where, and whose.
+Beyond that, little is known about the series itself — like which homes, where and whose.

 Still, “Home” and the other new shows sound like a big step up from Apple’s earlier efforts in originals, which included flops like “Planet of the Apps” and an expanded, 20 minute per episode version of “Carpool Karaoke.”Featured Image: smlp.co.uk/Flickr UNDER A CC BY-SA 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)